 States and localities can undertake a broad range of policy and administrative initiatives to support housing affordability.
-These can take the form of regulatory or administrative changes such as higher densities and waivers of fees, or programs that provide grants or financing assistance.
+These can take the form of regulatory or administrative changes such as higher densities and waivers of fees, or trust funds and programs that provide grants or financing assistance.

 The Robert C. Larson Awards, named in honor of a former ULI trustee and ULI Foundation chairman, recognize innovative state and local policy initiatives that support the creation and preservation of affordable and workforce housing, specifically housing affordable to households earning at or below 120 percent of area median income (AMI).
 Learn more about the previous winners and finalists.

 The 2021 application is now available.
 Interested applicants should read the eligibility and criteria of the award before applying.
 Applications will be accepted until April 2, 2021.
 More information and link to application can be found here.